Rod Laver

 Rodney George Laver (born 9 August 1938) is an Australian former professional tennis player.
 Laver was ranked as the world number 1 professional player indisputably for five years from 1965 to 1969, and by some sources also in 1964 and 1970.
 He was also ranked as the number 1 amateur in 1961 and 1962.
 Laver won 200 singles titles across his amateur and professional careers, the most won by any tennis player.

-Laver won 11 Grand Slam tournament singles titles and 8 Pro major titles.
-He completed the Grand Slam (winning all four majors in a calendar year) in singles twice, in 1962 and 1969; the latter remains the only time a man has done so in the Open Era.
+Laver won 11 major singles titles and 8 Pro major titles.
+He won the Grand Slam (winning all four majors in a calendar year) in singles twice, in 1962 and 1969; the latter remains the only time a man has done so in the Open Era.
 He also completed the Pro Slam (winning all three pro majors in one year) in 1967.
-Laver won titles on all court surfaces of his time (grass, clay, hard, carpet, wood), and he contributed to five Davis Cup titles for Australia during a time when the Davis Cup was deemed as significant as the four majors.
-The Rod Laver Arena (the main show court of the Australian Open) and the Laver Cup tournament are named after him.
+Laver is the only player in the history of tennis (male or female) to have won titles on all court surfaces of his time (grass, clay, hard, carpet, wood), and he contributed to five Davis Cup titles for Australia during a time when the Davis Cup was deemed as significant as the four majors.
+The Rod Laver Arena (the main show court of the Australian Open) and the Laver Cup tennis tournament is named after him.

 Early life

 Rodney George Laver was born in Rockhampton, Australia, on 9 August 1938.
 He was the third of four children of Roy Laver, a cattleman and butcher, and his wife Melba Roffey.

 Amongst his relatives were the cricketers Frank Laver and Jack Laver.

+He attended Rockhampton State High School in 1951.

 Career

 Amateur (1956–62)

 Laver was a teenager when he left school to pursue a tennis career that lasted 24 years.
 He was coached in Queensland by Charlie Hollis and later by the Australian Davis Cup team captain Harry Hopman, who gave Laver the nickname "Rocket".

 Laver was both Australian and US Junior champion in 1957.
 He had his breakthrough on the world stage in 1959, when he reached all three finals at Wimbledon, winning the mixed doubles title with Darlene Hard.
-As an unseeded player, he lost the singles final to Peruvian Alex Olmedo after surviving an 87-game semifinal against American Barry MacKay (tennis).
+As an unseeded player, he lost the singles final to Peruvian Alex Olmedo after surviving an 87-game semifinal against American Barry MacKay.
 His first major singles title was the Australian Championships in 1960, where he defeated fellow Australian Neale Fraser in a five-set final after coming back from two sets down and saving a Fraser championship point in the fourth set.
 Laver captured his first Wimbledon singles crown in 1961 beating Chuck McKinley in straight sets in the final, which lasted just 53 minutes (one of the shortest men's singles Wimbledon finals on record).
 Laver was ranked the world No. 1 amateur in 1961 by Lance Tingay.